Skip to content

 Accumulating and Distributing

 Amos Value comes in two share classes with the same investment process: long-term, active and quality-focused.
-The difference lies in how returns are handled.
-Choose the share class that best suits your savings.
+The difference is how the return is handled.
+In the accumulating share class (A) the return is reinvested automatically, while the distributing share class (E) pays it out in cash.

 Part of the return is paid out to you as an investor.
 Suited for those who want regular cash flow from their savings.